-Information for NSW Emergency Department Clinicians
+Information for NSW Clinicians

-- 1. Four cases of confirmed infection with Legionella pneumophila have been notified in the past two week with links to the Lidcombe area - 2.
-All cases have spent time in or near the Lidcombe industrial area during their exposure period - 3.
+- 1. Six recent cases of confirmed infection with Legionella pneumophila all have spent time in the central Sydney CBD during their exposure period - 2.
 Have a high index of suspicion for cases presenting with respiratory symptoms and/or features suggestive of pneumonia and notify your public health unit